hemashushu/xiaoxuan-core-runtime/docs/folder_hierarchy_anc.md

   |       |-- ...
   |
   |-- registries
-  |   |-- hash1         # module index, a Git repo, e.g. github.com/anc_registry/index
+  |   |-- hash1         # module index, the content is a git repo
-  |   |-- hash2         # another module index, a Git repo, e.g. gitlab.com/anc_registry/index
+  |   |-- hash2         # module index, the content is a git repo
   |   |-- ...
   |
   |-- repositories
-  |   |-- hash1         # module repository comes from registry index, a Git repo, e.g. https://github.com/username/module_name
+  |   |-- hash1         # module repository comes from registry, the content is a git repo
-  |   |-- hash2         # module repository comes from remote URL, a Git repo, e.g. https://host.domain/username/module_name
+  |   |-- hash2         # module repository comes from remote URL, the content is a git repo
   |   |-- ...
   |
-  |-- modules           # checkout the specific revision from the repository in the "repositories" folder and copy to this folder.
+  |-- modules           # checkout the specific revision from the local repository (in the "repositories" folder) and copy to this folder.
       |-- name1
       |-- name2
       |-- ...